Svanteberg/Virtual-EEG-electrodes/README.md

 ### Data organisation

-The data was organized with each individual having a folder containing one or more of their respective EEG recordings.
+The data was organized with each subject having a folder containing one or more of their respective EEG recordings.
 All EEGs in each folder were divided into numpy files of 10 s epochs and numbered.
-A file mapping the numpy files to the individuals and EEG recordings was created.
+A file mapping the numpy files to the subjects and EEG recordings was created.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/data_architecture.png" width="75%">